Hall of Fame Chiefs quarterback Len Dawson dies at 87 - WHIZ News

 The second came in 1966, when Dawson led the Chiefs to an 11-2-1 record and a 31-7 blowout of the Bills in the AFL title game.
 That earned the Chiefs the chance to face the powerhouse Green Bay Packers — and coach Vince Lombardi — in the inaugural Super Bowl, where Dawson threw for 210 yards and a touchdown in a 35-10 defeat.

 It was the 1969 season that proved to be the most memorable of Dawson’s career, though.
-He sustained a serious knee injury against the Patriots in Week 2, forcing him to miss the next five games, but went on a tear once he returned to the field.
+He sustained a serious knee injury against the Patriots in Week 2, forcing him to miss the next five games.
+But he went on a tear once back on the field.
 Dawson led the Chiefs to victories over the defending champion Jets and bitter rival Raiders to reach what would be the final Super Bowl before the AFL-NFL merger, where he threw for 142 yards and a score in a 23-7 triumph.

 “It was overwhelming,” Dawson said afterward.
 “It’s just, you know how that relief comes with you know it’s over with, and we’ve been successful?
 That’s the feeling that I had when I came off the field.”

-Dawson continued to play for six more seasons in Kansas City, setting many franchise records that stood until a youngster named Patrick Mahomes came along, before hanging up his helmet after the 1975 season.
+Dawson played six more seasons in Kansas City, setting many franchise records that stood until a youngster named Patrick Mahomes came along, before hanging up his helmet after the 1975 season.

 Along the way, Dawson parlayed what began as a publicity stunt into a second career in broadcasting.

 In 1966, then-Chiefs general manager Jack Steadman wanted to drum up support for the franchise in Kansas City and convinced Dawson to anchor a sports segment on the nightly news.
-His natural charisma and folksy style made Dawson a natural, he turned his attention to TV and radio on a full-time basis after his playing career had finished.
+His natural charisma and folksy style made Dawson a natural.
+He turned his attention to TV and radio on a full-time basis after his playing career ended.

-Dawson continued to work in local TV for several decades, adding game analysis for NBC from 1977-82 and hosting HBO’s iconic “Inside the NFL” from 1977-2001.
+Dawson worked in local TV for several decades, adding game analysis for NBC from 1977-82 and hosting HBO’s iconic “Inside the NFL” from 1977-2001.
 He also served more than three decades on the Chiefs’ radio broadcast team.

 After going into the Hall of Fame as a player in 1987, Dawson was inducted as a broadcaster in 2012.